MonumentLab/proposals/collections/_monuments/lll25.md

 ---
-pid: LLL25
+pid: lll25
 title: We the People
 location_transcription: Anywhere
+coordinates:
 zipcode: '19143'
+gen_neighborhood: West Philadelphia
+neighborhood: University City
 outside_phl:
-neighborhood: University City
 age: '40'
 age_range: 40-49
 instagram:
-image_file_name: LLL_25.jpg
+image_file_name: lll_25.jpg
 proposal_transcription: Monument that flashes pictures of Philadelphians on the street from all walks of life highlighting the strength of our city is in our diversity.
   Also gives as a chance to briefly highlight those who aren't in the spotlight.
-topic: Philadelphia,Race Ethnicity
+topic: Race Ethnicity
 topic_summary: 0, 0
 type: Street,Projection,Image,Film
 keywords_other: